“The Flip Kid”

 On August 24, 1950, Combs drove his Oldsmobile Rocket 88 in a 100-mile contest sanctioned by I.M.C.A. on the half-mile dirt racetrack at the Sioux Empire Fairgrounds at Sioux Falls, South Dakota where he finished in ninth place before 10,230 spectators.
 Wally Dahl of Minneapolis, Minnesota was the race winner that day.

-Just three days later, Combs and his Oldsmobile Rocket 88 #14 raced to victory in a 100-lap contest sanctioned by I.M.C.A. on the half-mile dirt racetrack at the Missouri State Fairgrounds in Sedalia.
+Just three days later, 39,099 spectators watched as Combs and his Oldsmobile Rocket 88 #14 raced to victory in a 100-lap contest sanctioned by I.M.C.A. on the half-mile dirt racetrack at the Missouri State Fairgrounds in Sedalia.
 Combs covered the distance in 73 minutes, 6.04 seconds while Bob McKim and Rodney Clark finished second and third in the 20-car field.
 It is currently unknown what the victory paid Combs but the second place finisher received $350 from the purse.

 On August 29, 1950, Combs ran a time of 28.05 in time trials at an unsanctioned event for new model stock cars on the Belleville High Banks racetrack at Belleville, Kansas that being the fourth quickest of the times turned in by the twelve cars entered that day.
 He started on the inside of the third row of the second 25-lap heat race and finished that event in third place.
-He then started on the outside of the second row of the 12-car, 100-lap feature race but it is currently unknown where he finished that race won by Rodney Clark of Emporia, Kansas.
+He then started on the outside of the second row of the 12-car, 100-lap feature race but it is currently unknown where he finished that race won by Rodney Clark of Wichita, Kansas.

-On Labor Day, September 4, 1950, Combs turned the fastest time in time trials of 35.20 at an I.M.C.A. race on the half-mile track at the North Iowa Fairgrounds at Mason City, Iowa.
+On Labor Day, September 4, 1950, Combs turned the fastest time in time trials of 35.20 at an I.M.C.A. sanctioned race on the half-mile track at the North Iowa Fairgrounds at Mason City, Iowa.
 He then won a qualifying heat race which put him starting on the pole for the 200-lap feature race.
 He only lasted for 47 laps though before his car skidded out of control and crashed into the fence at the southwest corner of the racetrack.
-Alex Erickson of Minneapolis, Minnesota went on the win the feature race.
+Axel Erickson of Minneapolis, Minnesota went on the win the feature race.
 Combs was credited with ninth place in the field of thirteen cars.

-Combs entered another I.M.C.A. race run on the half-mile dirt oval at the Nebraska State Fairgrounds in Lincoln on September 8, 1950.
+Combs entered another I.M.C.A. sanctioned race run on the half-mile dirt oval at the Nebraska State Fairgrounds in Lincoln on September 8, 1950.
 21,000 people witnessed plenty of excitement that day as twenty cars circled the racetrack for 100 laps.
 Combs was challenging defending race winner Eddie Anderson of Grinnell, Iowa for the lead early in the race when he was involved in an accident that sidelined him for the remainder of that event.
 Wally Dahl was the eventual winner of the hotly contested spectacle.

 Combs again tried his hand competing with A.A.A. when he entered a 100-mile race on the one-mile dirt oval at the Illinois State Fairgrounds at Springfield on September 17, 1950.
 No record has been located as to how he fared in that race won by Jay Frank in another 1950 Oldsmobile Rocket 88.